fiberplane/create-honc-app/templates/d1/README.md

 ### Testing

 This template comes with Vitest set up, and example tests to validate endpoints in `index.ts`.
-Remember to create a db and apply migrations before running tests (e.g., by running `db:setup`)!

 To execute tests, run: